![]() |

 your procedure.
 Use the past tense. ("The apparatus was set up as

-first person ("I measured the rod.")
-Click
+("I measured the rod.")
+Click here to

-here to see how instructions can be converted into a procedure.
+see how instructions can be converted into a procedure.

 CLICK HERE to view a model lab report diagram and procedure.
 (E) OBSERVATIONS (or DATA) will vary from experiment to experiment.
 It is important